CarGurus Header

 Search for a Mercedes EQB on CarGurus

 • Charging in the Mercedes EQB is via a CCS and Type 2 socket.
 These are the standard European socket types, compatible with all home wallboxes and the vast majority of public chargers.
-All the cables you need to charge at home or at public charge points are provided as standard, although you’ll have to pay extra if you want a cable for charging at a standard, three-pin domestic plug socket.
+All the cables you need to charge at home or at public charge points were provided as standard, although you had to pay extra if you wanted a cable for charging via a three-pin domestic plug socket.

-• The Mercedes EQB rapid charges at up to 100kW, which will get you a 100-mile top-up in around 20 minutes if you plug into a DC rapid charger offering 100kW (or greater) power output, or a 20-80% battery in 35 minutes.
-Many of the chargers in the UK’s service stations are only 50kW, which will get you the same 100-mile top-up in around 40 minutes.
-Plug in at a standard 7kW home wall box and it will fully charge in around 11 hours.
+• With the Mercedes EQB’s charging speed of up to 100kW, you can get a 100-mile top-up in around 20 minutes if you plug into a DC rapid charger offering 100kW (or greater) power output.
+Many of the chargers in the UK’s service stations are only rated at 50kW, which will get you the same 100-mile top-up in around 40 minutes.
+However, ever more charging stations with greater speeds are being built.

-• All electric cars are more efficient in warm weather and at slower speeds; it’s a fact of modern lithium-ion battery technology and means that real-world range can vary in any EV depending on the conditions and where you’re driving.
+• All electric cars are more efficient in warm weather and at slower speeds.
+It’s a fact of modern lithium-ion battery technology and means that real-world range can vary in any EV, depending on the conditions and where you drive.
 As a worst-case scenario, the Mercedes EQB will likely manage around 160 miles to a charge on the motorway and in cold weather.
-Warmer temperatures and slower speeds could see it cover 240 miles and more before you need to it plug in.
+Warmer temperatures and slower speeds could see it cover 240 miles or more before you need to plug in.

-• If you want the best family car: All Mercedes EQBs have seven seats, but if you want to make the kids happy, step up to AMG Line Premium for a panoramic glass sunroof – it does make the back seats brighter and more pleasant.
-Safety standards are very good, as the EQB has autonomous emergency braking and a full suite of airbags as standard, but add the Driving Assistance pack if you want maximum possible driver aids.
+• If you want the best family car: All Mercedes EQBs have seven seats, but if you want to make the kids happy, step up to AMG Line Premium (or the Premium Plus on later models) for a panoramic glass sunroof.
+It really does make the back seats brighter and more pleasant.

 Vicky Parrott